Crocoblock/developer-documentation/02-jet-smart-filters/01-hooks/02-filters/README.md

 ## jet-smart-filters/filters/localized-data

-Список всіх локалізованих даних для JavaScript.
+List of all localized data for JavaScript.

 **Location:**
 /includes/filters/manager.php